PHARMACEUTICAL / USP WATER TESTING

 Purified Water Testing

 Purified water is a key component in the manufacturing of virtually all pharmaceutical products.
 Water purification systems must be validated to insure that the specified quality of water is consistently produced.
-Pacific BioLabs is the leading provider of laboratory testing services for validation of pharmaceutical water systems.
+Pacific BioLabs is the leading provider of pharmaceutical water testing services for validation of pharmaceutical water systems.
 If manufacturing plants are located near our laboratory in Hercules, water samples can be collected by our technicians.
 Alternatively, the manufacturer's employees can collect the samples and ship them to Pacific BioLabs for analysis.
 Samples for microbiological testing will be put on test the day that the samples are received.
 Bacterial endotoxin and chemistry testing will be completed within five work days.
 Please call client services to discuss your water system validation requirements.

 All water purification systems must be monitored regularly to verify the quality of the water produced.
 Water purification systems can potentially harbor high levels of bacteria.
 Bacterial or chemical purity problems with water can compromise the quality of finished products.
 Pacific BioLabs can supply containers for collecting water samples.
 Please call client services to request supplies.